mattdton/Somatic-shortV-nf/README.md

 If for any reason your workflow fails, you are able to resume the workflow from the last successful process with `-resume`.

+### For testing on NCI-Gadi
+Please use the PBS script `PBS_gadi_runPipeline.sh` present in the `Somatic-shortV-nf/` directory for testing the pipeline with test datasets.
+**NOTE**: The pipeline is currently being tested without providing the PoN in the main command.

 ### 5. Results
 Once the pipeline is complete, you will find all outputs for each sample in the results directory.
 Within each sample directory there is a subdirectory for each tool run which contains all intermediate files and results generated by each step.